Last Updated: September 1, 2020

 If you have an unresolved concern about European Client Engagement Data that we have not addressed satisfactorily, we have committed to cooperate with the panel established by the EU Data Protection Authorities and the Swiss Federal Data Protection and Information Commissioner (FDPIC) to serve as our independent dispute resolution bodies for the Frameworks.
 We are also subject to the investigatory and enforcement powers of the Federal Trade Commission with respect to the Frameworks.
 In addition, under certain conditions, more fully described on the Privacy Shield website (available here), EU and Swiss residents may invoke binding arbitration for non-monetary issues when other dispute resolution procedures have been exhausted.

-Please contact us here [email protected] if you have any questions, wish to exercise your rights of access, or seek other assistance related to our participation in the Frameworks as described above.
+Please contact us at [email protected] or at the mailing address below if you have any questions, wish to exercise your rights of access, or seek other assistance related to our participation in the Frameworks as described above.